Skip to Content

 Many conditions can change your vision test results.

-Your health professional will discuss any significant abnormal results with you
+Your doctor will discuss any significant abnormal results with you

 in relation to your symptoms and past health.